say2kalyanreddy/Email-summarization/README.md

 Ensure that client_secrets.json is included in your .gitignore file to prevent it from being tracked by Git. echo "client_secrets.json" >> .gitignore

-Contributing
-Contributions are welcome!
-Please read the contributing guidelines first.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
-spaCy - Industrial-Strength Natural Language Processing in Python NLTK - Natural Language Toolkit